babelouest/yder/README.md

 ### Install libyder as a static archive

-Install  byderlibrary as a static archive, `libyder.a`, use the make commands `make static*`:
+Install yder library as a static archive, `libyder.a`, use the make commands `make static*`:

 ```shell
 $ cd src